actinia-org/actinia-introduction/docs/index.md

 **Header & Body:**

-* Both requests and responses have two parts: a header, and optionally a body
+* Both requests and responses have two parts: a header, and optionally a body.
 * Response headers contain information about the response.
-* In both requests & responses, the body contains the actual data being transmitted (e.g., population data)
+* In both requests & responses, the body contains the actual data being transmitted (e.g., population data).

-**Methods and Response Codes**
+**Methods and Response Codes:**

-(source: [2])

-Request **methods**:
+Request **methods** (source: [2]):

 * In REST APIs, every request has an HTTP method type associated with it.
 * The most common HTTP methods (or verbs) include:
     * `GET` - a GET request asks to receive a copy of a resource
     * `POST` - a POST request sends data to a server in order to change or update resources
     * `PUT` - a PUT request sends data to a server in order to replace existing or create new resources
     * `DELETE` - a DELETE request is sent to remove or destroy a resource

 Response **codes**: